tt-rss/tt-rss.github.io/docs/Themes.md

 nav_order: 12
 ---

-Install by copying theme CSS (and any other content, if-needed) into ``themes.local`` directory under tt-rss root, then you'll be able to activate it in preferences.
+Install by copying theme CSS (and any other content, if needed) into ``themes.local`` directory under tt-rss root, then you'll be able to activate it in preferences.

 **Please note that we’re not responsible for third party themes.
 Use at your own risk.**